-— You scholarship essay is not a novel and should not be your life’s story, unless, of course you can state it in 500 words or less (or whatever the application word limit is)!
+Your scholarship essay is not a novel and should not be your life’s story, unless, of course you can state it in 500 words or less (or whatever the word limit is)!

-Do not exceed the scholarship essay word limit.
+Do not exceed the scholarship essay word limit

 Scholarship applications that come with essay requirements usually have word limits.
 These word limits (500 words, 1000 words, etc.) are in place for a number of reasons:

-First, they keep students from rambling on and on, saving time in the judging process, and they show if a student is following directions by sticking to the required number of words.
+First, they keep students from rambling on and on, saving time in the judging process.
+And they show if a student is following directions by sticking to the required number of words.

 Secondly, students who follow directions are looked upon more favorably than those who ignore the guidelines or decide to squeeze in “just a few more words.”

-Don’t give the reviewers an easy reason to disqualify your application and always follow scholarship word count
+Don’t give the reviewers an easy reason to disqualify your application.
+Always follow scholarship word count requirements!